sag333ar/SKFontAwesomeIconPickerView/README.md

 Hope that helps.

+If it does not, download sample project from [here](https://raw.githubusercontent.com/sag333ar/SKFontAwesomeIconPickerView/master/ReadmeAssets/SamplePickerView.zip) for more reference.

 ## Contribute

 We would love you for the contribution to **SKFontAwesomeIconPickerView**, check the ``LICENSE`` file for more info.